 Emphasizes the development and improvement of written and oral communication abilities.
 Topics include analysis of writing, applied grammar and writing skills, editing and proofreading skills, research skills, and oral communication skills.
-Credits: 3 minimum ACCUPLACER Reading score of 55 and minimum ACCUPLACER Sentence Skills (Writing) of 60.

 ENGL 1012: Fundamentals of English II

 Provides knowledge and application of written and oral communications found in the workplace.
 Topics include writing fundamentals and speaking fundamentals.